mattermost/mattermost-handbook/operations/operations/company-processes/issue-solution.md

 Allow up to 5 minutes of discussion for each tactical (short-term) Proposed Solution and up to 20 minutes for each strategic (long-term) Proposed Solution.
 If in that time, the decision maker feels that they have enough context to make a decision, they announce and write the decision.
 The Solution is turned into one or more Next Actions with a DRI (Directly Responsible Individual) and Due Date for each.

-We use an Issue/Proposed Solution template to structure these issues, and typically include a recording of the issue so it can be explained quickly and concisely.
+We use an Issue/Solution Proposed (ISP) template to structure these issues, and typically include a recording of the issue so it can be explained quickly and concisely.

 If the decision maker feels they don’t have enough context to make a decision, DO NOT spend more time talking about the Issue.
 Instead turn to the RAPID decision-making framework described below.